Bodhinaut/python_codewars/README.md

 Example [1,-4,7,12] => 1 + 7 + 12 = 20

 Note: array may be empty, in this case return 0.

+### oddOrEven

+* take in integer array, sum its components, return if the sum is odd or even with 'odd' or 'even'